The Tate conjecture for K3 surfaces in odd characteristic: Moduli of K3 surfaces

 We can encapsulate the deformation theory of K3 surfaces in the following \begin{thm} Let $X_0$ be a K3 surface over a perfect field $k$ of characteristic $p>0$.
 Then: \begin{enumerate} \item The deformation functor $\Def_{X_0}$ for $X_0$ is pro-representable and formally smooth of dimension $20$ over $W(k)$. \item For any class $\xi_0\in\Pic(X_0)$, the deformation functor $\Def_{(X_0,\xi_0)}$ for the pair $(X_0,\xi_0)$ is pro-represented by a flat, formal sub-scheme of $\Def_{X_0}$ defined by a single equation. \item If $\xi_0$ is primitive, then $\on{ch}_{\dR}(\xi_0)\neq 0$, and $\Def_{(X_0,\xi_0)}$ is formally smooth, unless $\on{ch}_{\dR}(\xi_0)$ lies in $F^2H^2_{\dR}(X_0/k)$.
 In particular, $\Def_{(X_0,\xi_0)}$ is formally smooth whenever $X_0$ is ordinary. \item If $\xi_0$ is primitive and $\on{ch}_{\dR}(\xi_0)$ lies in $F^2H^2_{\dR}(X_0/k)$, then $\nu_p(\deg(\xi_0))=1$, and $\Def_{(X_0,\xi_0)}$ is quasi-healthy regular. \end{enumerate} \end{thm} \begin{proof} (\ref{deform:smooth}) and (\ref{deform:xi0}) are due to Deligne; cf.~\cite{deligne:k3liftings}*{1.2,1.5}. (\ref{deform:primitive}) can be found in \cite{ogus:ss}*{2.2}.

-For (\ref{deform:superspecial}), set $W=W(k)$, and let $W_{\Rat}$ be its fraction field.
+For (\ref{deform:superspecial}), that $\nu_p(\deg(\xi_0))=1$ follows from (a suitable adaptation of) the argument in \cite{mp:reg}*{5.20}.
+The main point is that the de Rham cohomology of any lift of $X_0$ over $W(k)$ is a strongly divisible filtered $F$-crystal in the sense of \cite{ogus:transversal}*{3.9}.
+This follows from \cite{berthelot_ogus}*{8.26} and \cite{laffaille}*{Prop 5.2}.\comment{set $W=W(k)$, and let $W_{\Rat}$ be its fraction field.
 Let $R$ be the formally smooth $W$-algebra pro-representing $\Def_{X_0}$.
 Choose any map $R\to W$: this gives rise to a formal lift $X/W$ of $X_0$.
 Let $H=H^2_{\dR}(X/W)$ be the de Rham cohomology of $X$.
 Via the identification of $H$ with the crystalline cohomology of $X_0$, if $\sigma:W\to W$ is the Frobenius lift, we have a Frobenius map:

 Let $F^\bullet H\subset H$ be the Hodge filtration on $H$.
-Then the strong divisibility of the filtered $F$-crystal $H^2_{\dR}(X/W)$ (\ref{ks:cor:k3strongdiv}) shows that we have:
+Then the strong divisibility of the filtered $F$-crystal $H^2_{\dR}(X/W)$ (\ref{ks:prp:strongdiv}) shows that we have:

 Let $f\coloneqq \on{ch}_{\cris}(\xi_0)\in H$ be the crystalline Chern class of $\xi_0$.
 By our hypothesis in (\ref{deform:superspecial}), we can write

 where $f_1$ is a generator for $F^2H$, and $f_2\in H$.